Fainabi/category-theory-for-programmers-with-julia/README.md

 Also in `test/runtests.jl`, there collected some implemented challenges from the book, which could be tested by running `] test` in julia's repl.

+The first part was implemented with some personal ideas of morphism, and the utilization of [Catlab.jl](https://github.com/AlgebraicJulia/Catlab.jl) is in the file of `catlab.jl`.